Virtio

 Kernel Service Module

-Since the Virtio daemon located in the Root Linux user space needs to communicate with hvisor, this paper uses the kernel module hvisor.ko in Root Linux as a bridge for communication.
+Since the Virtio daemon located in Root Linux user space needs to communicate with hvisor, this document uses the kernel module hvisor.ko in Root Linux as the communication bridge.
 In addition to being used by command-line tools, this module also undertakes the following tasks:

-1. Establishing the shared memory area where the communication springboard is located between the Virtio daemon and the Hypervisor during Virtio device initialization.
+1. When the Virtio device is initialized, it establishes the shared memory area where the communication springboard is located between the Virtio daemon and the Hypervisor.

-When the Virtio daemon initializes, it requests the kernel module to allocate the shared memory where the communication springboard is located through ioctl.
-At this time, the kernel module allocates a page of continuous physical memory as shared memory through the memory allocation function __get_free_pages, and sets the page attribute to the reserved state through the SetPageReserved function to avoid the page being swapped to disk due to Linux's page recycling mechanism.
-Subsequently, the kernel module needs to make this memory accessible to both the Virtio daemon and the Hypervisor.
+When the Virtio daemon is initialized, it requests the kernel module to allocate the shared memory where the communication springboard is located through ioctl.
+At this time, the kernel module allocates a page of continuous physical memory as shared memory through the memory allocation function __get_free_pages and sets the page attribute to the reserved state through the SetPageReserved function to avoid the page being swapped to disk due to Linux's page recycling mechanism.
+Subsequently, the kernel module needs to make both the Virtio daemon and the Hypervisor able to access this memory.
 For the Hypervisor, the kernel module executes hvc to notify the Hypervisor and passes the physical address of the shared memory as a parameter.
 For the Virtio daemon, the process calls mmap on /dev/hvisor, and the kernel module maps the shared memory to a free virtual memory area of the Virtio process in the hvisor_map function.
 The starting address of this area is returned as the return value of mmap.

 1. When the Virtio backend device needs to inject device interrupts into other virtual machines, it notifies the kernel module through ioctl, and the kernel module calls the system interface provided by the Hypervisor through the hvc command to notify the Hypervisor to perform the corresponding operations.

-When the driver accesses the device's MMIO area, it falls into EL2 and enters the mmio_virtio_handler function.
-This function determines whether it needs to wake up the Virtio daemon based on the need_wakeup flag in the communication springboard.
+When the driver accesses the MMIO area of the device, it falls into EL2 and enters the mmio_virtio_handler function.
+This function determines whether to wake up the Virtio daemon based on the need_wakeup flag in the communication springboard.
 If the flag is 1, it sends an SGI interrupt with event id IPI_EVENT_WAKEUP_VIRTIO_DEVICE to Root Linux's CPU 0.
-CPU 0, upon receiving the SGI interrupt, falls into EL2 and injects the interrupt number of the hvisor_device node in the Root Linux device tree into itself.
-When CPU 0 returns to the virtual machine, it receives the injected interrupt and enters the interrupt handling function previously registered by the kernel service module.
+When CPU 0 receives the SGI interrupt, it falls into EL2 and injects the interrupt number of the hvisor_device node in the Root Linux device tree into itself.
+When CPU 0 returns to the virtual machine, it receives the interrupt injected into itself and enters the interrupt handling function pre-registered by the kernel service module.
 This function sends the SIGHVI signal to the Virtio daemon through the send_sig_info function.
 The Virtio daemon, previously blocked in the sig_wait function, receives the SIGHVI signal, polls the request submission queue, and sets the need_wakeup flag to 0.

 Virtio Daemon